ymavura3/ymavura3.github.io/_pages/about.md

 1. Data visualization methods

 I received my PhD in Epidemiology and Translational Science from University of California San Francisco, working with Neil Risch, and received a MS in Bioinformatics from Georgia Institute of Technology.
-Before that, I received a BS in Biochemistry and Mmolecular Biology from Jomo Kenyatta University of Agriculture and Technology, Kenya.
+Before that, I received a BS in Biochemistry and Molecular Biology from Jomo Kenyatta University of Agriculture and Technology, Kenya.

 ![Picture to usher in informal side](/images/IMG_6015.jpg)